baleboy/balenet-gen/site/content/posts/agentic-coding/index.md

 Anyway, at this point I was really getting into the groove, and started to come up with features just for the sake of it.
 I had become a power-hungry product manager!
 In rapid succession I asked for categorization of posts by topic, automated tests, automated publishing via FTP, more Spectrum-like look and feel… the agent did all this nearly flawlessly.
 The visual part is what I had the most trouble with, the CSS wasn’t always correct or doing what I had asked, and it was harder to describe what I wanted without showing pictures as I did in some previous experiments using the ChatGPT UI (later I found out that you CAN give pictures to Codex as well).
 But nevertheless the speed of development was breathtaking, I implemented things in a few hours that would have taken me several days otherwise.
 The hardest part was to restrain myself.

-## Some reflections

-Despite my best intentions, I quickly drifted to vibe coding.
-I quickly lost track of where the code was going, which made me anxious, and, most importantly, learned absolutely nothing.
-It felt like cheating at a videogame.
-So I started to accept everything the agent was doing without checking and asked for changes after testing.

-Sometimes the agent does its own thing even if you didn’t ask.
-For example at some point I had changed the “work” link to “projects” and after a while I realized that it had silently changed it back.
-Since the agent is also in charge of writing the tests, I wouldn’t trust it not to update the tests to make it look like everything is fine.
-This is a common complaint and another source of anxiety when developing software this way.
-The whole thing feels like standing on shifting sands.

 ## Final touches and moving to a new host

 The next step was asking Codex to help me improve the search ranking of my site, which wasn’t showing up on Google when searching for my name.
 It suggested adding a robots.txt and a sitemap, and was happy to implement sitemap support in the generator, another of the features in my backlog that I thought about doing “some day”.